AKShaheen/GEC_Api/README.md

-# Generic Ecommerce API
+# Generic Ecommerce API /n Documentation
-# Documentation

 ## Authentication
-### Your Need First to Enable Authentication Mode By Doing The Following
+### You need First to Enable Authentication Mode By Doing The Following
 #### Configuring Preprocessor Symbols in `Directory.Build.props` File

 ### Purpose
-Defining preprocessor symbols in a `Directory.Build.props` file allows you to conditionally compile sections of your code across the entire Solution.
+Defining preprocessor symbols in a `Directory.Build.props` file allows you to compile sections of your code conditionally across the entire Solution.
 This is useful for enabling or disabling features based on the configuration.

 ### Configuration Steps